 2022 was a milestone year for PC gaming thanks to Valve and AMD, who managed to take a low-end PC and shrink it down to a surprisingly powerful handheld that can run the latest AAA games.
-Coming in at 669 grams and almost 30cm wide, the Steam Deck is one of the biggest handhelds we’ve ever used.
+Coming in at 669 grams and almost 30cm wide, the Steam Deck is one of the biggest handhelds we’ve ever used, but we’d still count it as one of the best portable gaming consoles in 2023.
 Packing a seven-inch touch screen, trackpads, and more buttons than an Xbox Elite Controller, Valve has covered every base without compromising comfort.

 At a glance, the Steam Deck’s button placement might seem confusing to someone who hasn’t had a chance to try it.
 Most handhelds tend to keep the buttons towards the middle of the device, whereas the Steam Deck shifts everything except the trackpads to the top.
 The end result is a handheld that fits perfectly in your hands as your fingers naturally rest on top of each button.
 The Steam Deck’s familiar and intuitive design makes it feel like a professional-grade controller, suitable for any genre.